-Jacqueline is an experienced historical and art historical advisor, consultant, researcher and editor.
+Jacqueline is an experienced historical and art historical adviser, consultant, curator, researcher and editor.
 Here is a selection of current and recent projects:

 Thin Man Films

 Consultant historian on Mike Leigh’s major feature films Peterloo (2018) and Mr. Turner (2014): “Building on the achievement of his previous 19th-century venture, Topsy Turvy, Leigh and his team offer another detailed picture of the English past – with credit due to the achievements of production designer Suzie Davies, costume designer Jacqueline Durran and researcher Jacqueline Riding… Moving, scholarly and serious as it is, Mr. Turner may be the most entertaining art biopic yet made – a grand canvas of inexhaustible riches.”
 Jonathan Romney, Screen Daily, 16 May 2014

 Curator of Basic Instincts (Sept 2017 – Jan 2018) the first major UK exhibition for fifty years of the work of Joseph Highmore (1692-1780) including loans from Yale, Tate, the National Portrait Gallery, V&A, Fitzwilliam Museum, Cambridge and the Garrick Club.

 Buy the accompanying publication (fully illustrated, colour, 120pp) here

 Wilton’s Music Hall

 Consultant historian & curatorial adviser on the new John Wilton History Room (display space and exhibition gallery) which opened on 14 September 2015, and Graces Alley Mural Project (Spring 2016).

 Guest curator of the exhibition ‘Mr. Turner – an exhibition’ 10 January 2015 – 11 March 2015